Rajan-Saravanan/TestFramework/README.md

 # **Selenium TestNG Automation Framework**

-Through this Automation framework created automated tests can be run in parallel using TestNG and test data is provided in JSON file.
+This Automation framework allows automated tests to be executed in parallel using TestNG, with test data provided in a JSON file.

 To get started sample code are available inside the framework for ORANGE HRM website (https://opensource-demo.orangehrmlive.com/web/index.php/auth/login)